cognitedata/toolkit/tests/README.md

 ### Snapshot Testing (Regression Testing)

-In `cdf-tk` we use snapshot testing to check that a sequence of CLI commands produces consistent output.
+In `cdf-tk`, we use snapshot testing to check that a sequence of CLI commands produces consistent output.
 This type of testing is also called [Regression Testing](https://en.wikipedia.org/wiki/Regression_testing).
 Note the idea of snapshot testing can be used in integration tests as well, but in `cdf-tk` we only use it in the unit tests.